 Boolean prefixes

 is_active, has_completed, can_edit make filter expressions self-documenting: WHERE is_active AND NOT is_deleted.
-Bare names like active or completed create ambiguity in review — is this column a flag or a timestamp?
-Is it an adjective or a verb?
+Bare names like active or completed create ambiguity in review.
+Is this column a flag or a timestamp?
+Adjective or verb?
 Prefixing eliminates the ambiguity at no runtime cost.

 Timestamp types